With an iOS 10.3.2 release date inching closer we want to help iPhone and iPad users avoid some common mistakes.

-Apple’s iOS 10.2.1 update is still the current version of iOS 10 but its reign should be coming to an end in the near future.
+The iOS 10.3.1 update is still the current version of iOS 10 but its reign should be coming to an end in the near future.

-With the iOS 10.3 beta making significant progress (we’re now on beta 7 and seeing simultaneous releases for developers and the public) and the release getting close, we want to help you prepare for Apple’s iOS 10.3 release.
+With the iOS 10.3.2 beta making progress and the release getting closer, we want to help you prepare for Apple’s iOS 10.3.2 release.

-You’ll want to start by avoiding some of these mistakes on release day.
-Here are a few rules of thumb and you’ll want to keep these in mind as we press on toward the iOS 10.3.2 release.
+You’ll want to start by avoiding some of these mistakes.
+Keep these in mind as we press on toward the iOS 10.3.2 release.

 If you haven't made a backup in awhile or if you don't know how to make a backup, now would be a good time to get on that.

-iOS 10.3 is a big update and big updates can cause big problems.
+iOS 10.3.2 will likely be small but even the tiniest iOS updates can cause problems.
 You'll want to make sure you're comfortable with the backup/restore process (iCloud backup here, iTunes backup here) before you install it.
 Not during, not after.
 Before.

-If you have an IT department at your company, they might be using the beta.
-It might be wise to check-in with them before the iOS 10.3 release date to see if they have any advice about important apps and services.
+If you have an IT department at your company, they might be using the iOS 10.3.2 beta.
+It might be wise to check-in with them before the iOS 10.3.2 release date to see if they have any advice about important apps and services.